 \begin{defn}[\cite{B15}, \S~12] Let $\Upsilon$ be a colored quiver.
 Construct the extended double $\widetilde \Upsilon$ and the algebra $\Bc(\Upsilon)$ as above.
 Fix an ordering of the colors at each vertex $s\in I$.
 The \emph{fission algebra} with parameter $q\in (\kk^\times)^I$ is the algebra

 where $R_q$ is the ideal generated by the $|I|$ elements

 where the product is taken with respect to the chosen order at the vertex $s\in I$. \end{defn}

-Fix a colored quiver $\Upsilon$ such that each monochromatic subquiver $\Upsilon_c=\rc^{-1}(c)\subset \Upsilon$ consists of exactly one arrow.
+Fix a colored quiver $\Upsilon$ such that each monochromatic subquiver $\Upsilon_c=\rc^{-1}(c)\subset \Upsilon$ consists of exactly one arrow; we call this the \emph{tautological coloring}.
 Then, it is mentioned in \cite[\S~12]{B15} that fission algebras and multiplicative preprojective algebras are isomorphic.
 In fact, the Boalch algebra $\Bc(\Upsilon)$ and the algebra $\Ac(\Upsilon)$ defined by Van den Bergh (see \ref{sec:CBS-multiplicative}) are also isomorphic.
 We will prove this result as these isomorphisms will be important to establish the simplest case of Conjecture \ref{Conj:Main}, see \ref{sec:the-11-monochromatic-case}.